How To Buy Vacant Property Insurance

 - Malicious mischief on the property and general property destruction

-- Presence of squatters on the property causing damage without owner’s knowledge
+- Presence of squatters on the property causing damage without the owner’s knowledge

 - Sprinkler leakage